Local Democracy Week

 The BIG Youth Debate

-This free event for all young people between the ages of 13 and 19 who live or go to school / college in the borough took place on Tuesday 16th October 2018 in the New Council Chamber, Town Hall, Reigate and was attended by 25 students and a number of Councillors who debated a range of topics with a Panel.
+This free event for all young people between the ages of 13 and 19 who live or go to school / college in the borough took place on Tuesday 15th October 2019 in the New Council Chamber, Town Hall, Reigate and was attended by 25 students who debated three topics with members of the Youth Council and Surrey Young Mayor on the panel.
 The event was organised by the Reigate & Banstead Youth Council.

 Voting System Demonstrations